Other Disneyland Discounts and Deals

 Buy in Advance

 If you have kids, you know that they will probably be seized with a case of the “I wants” when they get to Disneyland, because there is all kinds of neat merchandise cleverly placed at the conclusion of every ride.
 One solution is to take advantage of sales and outlet specials at DisneyStore.com before your trip and put your purchases away.
 Then pack the goodies in your suitcase and dole them out to the kids when you get there.
-Click here for current DisneyStore.com discount codes and coupons.
+See the current DisneyStore.com discount codes.

 Give Your Kids a Budget

-One way to do this is to give them Disney Dollars or Disney Gift Cards for birthdays, Christmas, etc. before your trip.
+One way to do this is to give them Disney Gift Cards for birthdays, Christmas, etc. before your trip.
 Encourage grandparents to do this, too.
-You can’t spend Disney Dollars or Disney Gift Cards anywhere but Disney, and kids will have a lot of fun picking out souvenirs from their own “money.”
+You can’t spend Disney Gift Cards anywhere but Disney, and kids will have a lot of fun picking out souvenirs from their own “money.”

 Printable Coupons

-Birnbaum’s Disneyland Resort 2013 includes the following coupon that you can use toward souvenirs:
+Birnbaum’s Disneyland Resort 2024 includes this coupon that you can use toward souvenirs in Disneyland Park:

-Disney’ Visa cardholders can save 10% on select merchandise purchases of $50 or more at the Disneyland Resort.
-Offer is valid at select Disneyland Resort stores and pin cart locations for most merchandise (see below for exceptions).
+Disney’ Visa cardholders can save 10% on select merchandise purchases of $50 or more at Disneyland Resort.
+Offer is valid at select Disneyland Resort stores and pin cart locations for most merchandise.
 A $50 pre-tax minimum purchase is required.

-Present and use one of Disney’s Visa cards at time of purchase.
+Present and use one of Disney Visa cards at time of purchase.
 Not valid in combination with other offers, discounts, promotions or with any previous purchase.

-Also, see below for information about a FREE souvenir available to Disney’s Visa cardholders.
+Also, see below for information about a FREE souvenir available to Disney Visa cardholders.

 Annual Passholder Discounts